ColeComfort/SPL/README.md

 ctrl P c t             % classically controlled Pauli P from classical register c onto quantum register t, where P ∈ {Z, X}
 ```

 Classically controlled operations do not consume the classical register.
+They must be applied to existing classical registers.

 Measurement consumes the quantum register and makes it classical.